Latin jazz: "Spanish tinge"—The Cuban influence in early jazz and proto-Latin jazz

 The Cuban influence is evident in many pre-1940s jazz tunes, but rhythmically, they are all based on single-celled motifs such as tresillo, and not do not contain an overt two-celled, clave-based structure.
 "Caravan", written by Juan Tizol and first performed in 1936, is an early proto-Latin jazz composition.
-It is not clave-based.
+Mongo Santamaría recorded ever green "Watermelon Man" in 1962.
+Hank Mobley, Kenny Dorham, and Willie Bobo released latin jazz albums.
+Willie Bobo fused jazz, latin, and R&B music.

 Jazz in-clave

 The first jazz piece to be overtly based in-clave, and therefore, the first true Latin jazz piece, was "Tanga" (1943) composed by Mario Bauza and recorded by Machito and his Afro-Cubans the same year, 1943.
 The tune was initially a descarga (Cuban jam) with jazz solos superimposed, spontaneously composed by Bauzá.

 The right hand of the "Tanga" piano guajeo is in the style known as ponchando, a type of non-arpeggiated guajeo using block chords.
 The sequence of attack-points is emphasized, rather than a sequence of different pitches.
 As a form of accompaniment it can be played in a strictly repetitive fashion or as a varied motif akin to jazz comping.
 The following example is in the style of a 1949 recording by Machito.
 2‐3 clave, piano by René Hernández.

 The first descarga that made the world take notice is traced to a Machito rehearsal on May 29, 1943, at the Park Palace Ballroom, at 110th Street and 5th Avenue.
 At this time, Machito was at Fort Dix (New Jersey) in his fourth week of basic training.
 The day before at La Conga Club, Mario Bauza, Machito's trumpeter and music director, heard pianist Luis Varona and bassist Julio Andino play El Botellero composition and arrangements of the Cuban-born Gilberto Valdez which would serve as a permanent sign off (end the dance) tune.

 On this Monday evening, Dr. Bauza leaned over the piano and instructed Varona to play the same piano vamp he did the night before.
 Varona's left hand began the introduction of Gilberto Valdes' El Botellero.
 Bauza then instructed Julio Andino what to play; then the saxes; then the trumpets.
 The broken chord sounds soon began to take shape into an Afro-Cuban jazzed up melody.
 Gene Johnson's alto sax then emitted oriental-like jazz phrases.
 Afro-Cuban jazz was invented when Bauza composed "Tanga" (African word for marijuana) that evening of 1943.